kencu/Build-Scripts/README.md

 ## sysmacros.h

-Some older versions of `sysmacros.h` have a bug related to the `__THROW`.
+Some older versions of `sysmacros.h` cause a broken compile due to `__THROW` on C functions.
+The OS is actually OK, the problem is Gnulib.
+Gnulib sets `__THROW` to C++ `throw` and it breaks the compile.
 Affected versions include the header supplied with Fedora 1.
 Also see [ctype.h:192: error: parse error before '{' token](https://lists.gnu.org/archive/html/bug-gnulib/2019-07/msg00059.html).

 If you encounter a build error *"error: parse error before '{' token"*, then open `/usr/include/sys/sysmacros.h` and add the following after the last include.
 The last include should be `<features.h>`.